 The booking process usually takes a few hours to complete.
-Their are usually 8 things that occur to an individual that is detained at the CCDC.
+There are usually 8 things that occur to an individual that is detained at the CCDC.
 The first of which is a documented report of the individual’s name and crime that they are suspected of committing.
-After that, the individual has his/her mugshot taken in order for them to associate the correct face with the name on file.
+After that, the individual has his or her mugshot taken.
+The mugshot is used so that the correct face is with the proper name on file.

-After they have taken their mug shot, the booking officers take the suspect’s clothing, jewelry and other personal property and place them into police custody.
-Once they have taken that individual’s personal property, they have to submit their finger prints as a part of the booking record.
-After which, they have to submit to a full body search in order for the officers to ensure that the inmate is not bringing any weapons or drugs into the facility.
+After the mug shot, the booking officers take the suspect’s clothing, jewelry, and other personal property.
+The personal items are not allowed in the jail and officers must place them into police custody.
+After the personal property is safely in storage, the arrestee must submit their fingerprints.
+Fingerprints and mugshots all become part of the booking record.
+All detainees have to submit to a full-body search.
+This ensures the officers that the inmate is not bringing any weapons or drugs into the facility.

 Once they have conducted a full body search, the booking officer checks to see if the arrestee has any other pending charges.
 If any are found, the individual will normally not be allowed to be released on bail.

 Las Vegas Traffic Ticket Lawyer

 The last process that inmates have to endure at the CCDC is a health screening to protect the safety of other inmates and jail officials.

 Once the booking process is complete, the jail officials may attempt to solicit information about the arrestee’s background such as gang affiliation and outside relationships.

 Inmate Search CCDC Nevada